July 2021 Michigan Bar Exam Results Released!

 - Consider consulting JD Advising about private tutoring or applying for our small Michigan Bar exam course (we accept a limited number of students).
 JD Advising specializes in helping repeat takers pass the bar exam.
-And, we have a Michigan Bar Exam full-service course for those who are looking to pass the exam in the most efficient way possible.
-We also have a Michigan Essay Course and stellar bar exam private tutoring options.
 See all of your Michigan Bar Exam options by clicking here!
-We think you will find our private one-on-one or small group services to be a nice change of pace from a commercial bar review course.

 - Consider appealing.
 If you were close to passing, definitely consider the possibility of appeal.
 If you are considering utilizing our services for your Michigan Bar Exam appeal, please sign up to be on our list early!
-That is, email us at email@example.com or call us at 248-497-0187.
+(Note that these services are provided through the Heidemann Jabbori Law Firm, not JD Advising).
+That is, email us at firstname.lastname@example.org or call us at 248-497-0187.
 (Also, read this post: I am considering appealing my bar exam score.
 What is the next step?)
+For the July 2020 administration, we wrote 15 of the 19 successful appeals.
 When you contact us, you will receive a free consultation, no strings attached.
 We have a stellar bar exam appeals passage rate but we only take on a limited number of appeals each administration.
-Last July, we wrote all of the passing appeals in the entire state.
 Without knowing your score, we recommend you put yourself on the list if you are considering an appeal.
 There is no fee to reserve your spot.
 You are not committing to anything but you preserve your place in line.

 Note: You will be getting your score report in the next few days.
 You are welcome to email us your score report at email@example.com and we are happy to decode it for you and tell you what you need to work on, free of charge.

-Please apply early if you are interested in these options!
+Please apply early if you are interested our Michigan Bar Exam options!

 These are other free resources for those who fail the bar exam: